Who Was Jessie Fauset?

-Jessie Fauset was born in Camden County, New Jersey, on April 27, 1882.
-In 1912, she began to write for The Crisis, a magazine founded by W.E.B.
+In 1912, Jessie Fauset began to write for The Crisis, a magazine founded by W.E.B.
 Du Bois.
 Du Bois hired Fauset to be the magazine's literary editor in 1919.
 In this role, she encouraged many Harlem Renaissance writers.
 She also wrote four novels of her own.
-Fauset was 79 when she died on April 30, 1961, in Philadelphia, Pennsylvania.

 Jessie Redmon Fauset was born on April 27, 1882, in New Jersey's Camden County.
 She grew up in Philadelphia, Pennsylvania.
 Her family was not well-off, but they valued education.